yodle/new-relic-synthetics-manager/README.md

 Create a synthetic in New Relic and a file to contain the synthetic code.
 * --name <synthetic_name> - Name of synthetic.
 This is the name used in New Relic as well as how it should be refered to by other commands
 * --file <filename> - Filename where the synthethics code should go.
 This file will be created under the 'synthetics' directory.
 The file should not already exist.
 * --frequency <frequency> - Frequency to run the synthetic in minutes.
 This should be an integer.
 Possible values are:  1, 5, 10, 15, 30, 60, 360, 720, or 1440.
+The default is 10.
 * --locations <location> - Locations to run the synthetic.
 This can be specified multiple times to specify multiple locations.

 ### Update New Relic with synthetics code